telerik/fiddler-everywhere-docs/knowledge-base/configure-android.md

 2. Remember the IP address of the machine on which Fiddler Everywhere is running.
 You can use built-in OS tools to obtain the IP address (like **ipconfig** on Windows or **ifconfig** on Linux) or the Fiddler Everywhere popup status on the bottom right part of the client.
 For demonstration purposes, let's assume that the local IP used by the machine (which runs Fiddler Everywhere) is **192.168.0.101**

+>important Depending on the environment, an Android **emulator** might not be able to support ICMP, used for "ping".

 ## Configure Android Device

 The steps below are applicable for **real devices** and **emulators** (a.k.a.
 AVDs), but there are significant differences in how emulators access the internet via the local network.
 Depending on whether you are using a real device or an emulator, you should apply the proper sub-step.